SilkRose/Pony/stories/chaotic-crush/03-pleasant-picnic.md

 "Perfect!"
 Discord says, before snapping his fingers and teleporting both of them.

-After reorienting herself, Fluttershy finds herself sitting on a picnic blanket with little hearts embossed into each square.
+After a moment of disorientation, Fluttershy finds herself sitting on a picnic blanket with little hearts embossed into each square.

 Discord opens a picnic basket and offers her a sandwich.
-"I made them myself," Discord says proudly.
+"I made them myself," he says proudly.

 Fluttershy takes it, noticing it has been cut into a heart shape.